Enduro Africa 2009 Diary

 Well, I have now been back for around a week and I have only just started to feel human again.
-I went out on my mountain bike and did the gym thing again today and although it was physically easy on my muscles, my lungs were straining at the seams.
+I went out on my mountain bike and did the gym thing again today.
+Although it was physically easy on my muscles, my lungs were straining at the seams.

-Breakfast was a full English fry up every day, lunch consisted of high energy bars, chocolate, sweets and energy drinks and evening meals were hearty to say the least…all to keep us well fuelled but I was amazed to see that I had stayed the same weight on my return although my arms and legs felt quite “pumped”.
+Breakfast was a full English fry up every day.
+Lunch consisted of high energy bars, chocolate, sweets and energy drinks.
+Evening meals were hearty to say the least.
+All to keep us well fuelled but I was amazed to see that I had stayed the same weight on my return.
+However, my arms and legs felt quite "pumped".

-I realised that I did so much in such a short space of time, it was bound to take its toll on this 42 year old body…3 hour train journey, 10 hour flight to Jo’berg, 1 hour flight to Durban, 1 hour rest on arrival, 2 hours on bike as soon as we arrived, up at 5-30-6am every day, out on bikes at 8am every day for a good 10 hour slog, same journey home again.
+I realised that I did so much in such a short space of time, it was bound to take its toll on this 42 year old body:

-For the first few days I must admit I felt like death warmed up…flu symptoms, aches, swollen ankle and a touch of the blues but was it worth it?
+For the first few days I must admit I felt like death warmed up.
+Flu symptoms, aches, swollen ankle and a touch of the blues but was it worth it?
 Hell yeah!
 I am even thinking about Enduro Cambodia for 2011!
-Anyway, here are a few photos from the trip (taken with Panasonic Lumix FZ38), I am trying to get a video put together but my useless PC and Sony Vegas Pro 9 are having a bit of a falling out at the moment!
-(Video finally done…see after photos)
+I am trying to get a video put together but my useless PC and Sony Vegas Pro 9 are having a bit of a falling out at the moment!
+(Video finally done...see top of page)

 …and a special video for the infamous Gorge!!!